List of Kentucky supplemental roads and rural secondary highways (600–699): Kentucky Route 692

 Kentucky Route 692 is a 6.471 mi rural secondary state highway in east central Pulaski County that runs from Kentucky Route 192 east of Somerset to Kentucky Route 80 and Shopville Road southwest of Shopville via Grundy.

 Kentucky Route 694

 Kentucky Route 694 was a state highway designated on October 27, 1993, running from KY 1/7 in Grayson northwest 5.790 mi.
-The road became part of rerouted KY 9 on October 13, 1994, as the remaining sections of the AA Highway was being constructed.
+The road became part of rerouted KY 9 on October 13, 1994, as the remaining sections of the AA Highway were being constructed.

 The original KY 694 was in Grayson County; it ran from KY 479 near Millerstown to KY 728 in Wheelers Mill via Wheeler Mill Road.
-The road was given to the county by April 21, 1981.
+The road was given to the county by 1977.

 Kentucky Route 696

 Kentucky Route 696 is a 6.471 mi rural secondary state highway in southeastern Clinton County that runs from U.S. Route 127 Business southeast of Albany across Poplar Mountain to Kentucky Route 1009 northwest of Windy via Savage and Gapcreek.